AlSi10Mg Powder

 Morphology analysis through SEM

-Powder flow rate using Hall flowmeter
+Powder flow rate measured by Hall flowmeter

-Density measurement by helium pycnometry
+Density determined by helium pycnometry

-Impurities testing by ICP-MS
+Impurity level testing by ICP-MS

 Microstructure examination by X-ray diffraction